code-100-precent/LingEcho-App/README.md

 # Frontend setup
 cd ../web
-npm install
-npm run build  # For production
+npm install  # or pnpm install npm run build  # For production
 # OR
-npm run dev    # For development
+npm run dev    # For development (runs on port 5173)

 # Start backend (from server directory)
 cd ../server